One of the most common questions we hear about electric cars is “How do I even charge an EV?” So we’re answering the question with our post on…

 DC, or direct current, starts to get faster and can get really fast.
 Slower DC rates start at 24kW and current car chargers go up to 350kW with 450kW available soon.
 Pumping DC current into your car requires less conversion, as the charger itself has already done the change from AC to DC before the power gets to the car.
 The great big charger is able to convert a lot more energy than the car can, hence the much faster speeds.

 Note: Just because a charger can deliver a certain rate doesn’t mean your car can accept it.
 The car will negotiate a rate with the charger and agree on the speed.
 You don’t need to worry too much about this though.
-The battery management system will ensure power is delivered at the optimal rate possible.
+The battery management system (BMS) will ensure power is delivered at the optimal rate possible.
+The rate may well change during the charging process as the battery warms up or fills up.
+The BMS will adjust to get the best speed, while protecting the battery from damage.

 Type 1 Charging is the most basic form of EV charging, using a standard household outlet.
 It’s akin to a slow trickle, taking upwards of 20 hours for a full charge.
 This method is very suitable for plug-in hybrids or EVs with smaller batteries.
 It may also suit people who don’t drive a lot during their week and can slowly top up the car overnight while they sleep.
 I know of plenty of people who’ve only ever used this method for their home charging needs over several years.